almoutasema/iths-komplettering/README.md

 In addition to doing a well enough job with parts 1 & 2, you will have to submit a written report covering the main responsibilities of the Scrum Team roles during the Scrum Events.
 I also want you to write your reflection on why and how Git, GitHub, Trello and Agile Project Management increases value and reduces waste by each iteration in a Scrum team.

-Please reach out to me during the coaching sessions if you're in need of any assistance! :-)
+Please reach out to me during the coaching sessions if you're in need of any assistance! :smiley: